-If you decide to book liposuction at Skin and Scar Clinic, we’ll first meet with you to discuss the surgery and find out what you’d like.
+If you decide to book liposuction at the SKINSCAR clinic, we’ll first meet with you to discuss the surgery and find out what you’d like.
 We’ll ask what illnesses you currently have or have had previously and take a record of any medication you might be on.

 We’ll then examine you and take copies of your medical records (don’t worry - we’ll ask you to sign a consent form).
 It’s also important that you have someone with you during the examination, purely to offer support.

 Our surgeon will take note of your weight and height to make sure it’s safe to carry out the operation.
 We may suggest delaying the operation if you’re planning on becoming pregnant or are overweight.

 We use a thin tube called a ‘cannula’, which is inserted into tiny cuts in your skin.
 Liposuction isn’t painful, but you might experience some mild discomfort.

 The cannula’s job is to loosen the fat and make the part of your body we’re treating a nicer shape.
 That enables us to attach a suction device to the cannula which sucks the fat from your body.
 Once done, we sew up the small cuts in your skin.

 The suction device isn’t always required; sometimes we can use a simple syringe if the area being treated is small.
 We may even turn to ultrasound-assisted lipectomy, where waves are used to help disrupt the fat cells and make them easier to remove.

 What should I do before liposuction?